 Can you explain what you want in a few simple sentences?

-To ensure you understand your product and have clear goals in mind, your developer should make you explain it; without technical jargon.
+To ensure you understand your product and have clear goals in mind, your developer should make you explain it; without technical jargon and in simple language.
 If you can do this, it shows that you have a good understanding of what you want and what it will do.
-The idea is not to test your technical knowhow but to understand how you articulate your product, and so what about it is most important to you.
+The idea is not to test your technical knowhow but to understand how you articulate your product, and therefore what about it is most important to you.

-Your explanation will give the developer a lot more information than a list of features.
-It will tell them what is important to you; what the unique-selling-point is; what you want to get from it and who the users are.
+Your explanation will give the developer a lot more information than what the features are.
+It will tell them what is important to you, what you see as the unique-selling-point, what you want to get from it and who the users are.

 Who is the customer?

 Every process has a customer.
 That customer can be external or internal, but they will be the ultimate recipient for the product of that process.
-More often than not this is a paying customer, i.e. someone who gives you money to access your product.
-Your software might be internal, so consider who the customer is in that instance; who benefits from this process being software based?
+More often than not this is a paying customer, i.e. someone who gives you money in order to access your product.
+Software is also often built for internal processes, so you need to know who the customer is in that instance; who benefits from this process being software based?

 Your development partner should distinguish “customer” from “user” as they are not always the same.